Editor’s Note: This story was updated Feb. 13 to reflect the current restaurant partners at Mercedes-Benz stadium.

 - Snackology 101: 100 level (southwest), 200 level (south side), 300 level (northeast side)

---Tim Tucker and Yvonne Zusel contributed to this report
+--Tim Tucker, Yvonne Zusel and Henri Hollis contributed to this report

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.